BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 1. Upload the `plugin` folder to the `/wp-content/plugins/` directory or install via the Add New Plugin menu
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Enter your Salesforce.com Organisation ID on the WordPress-to-Lead plugin configuration page.
+1. Go to Salesforce.com and login
+1. Click your name, top right and choose "Setup" from the dropdown
+1. Click "Customize" from the left hand menu, then "Leads", then "Web-to-Lead"
+1. Click "Edit", then check "Web-to-Lead enabled"

 == Frequently Asked Questions ==